pizzafreak5/project_stegosaurus/README.md

   Download zip.
 If you use Eclipse, set your working directory to where you extracted the zip.
 In the run configurations, set the Main class to 'steganographyPackage.Main'.

 **3. Run instructions**
 Make sure JVM is on computer.
 Either...
-      --Download zip and execute jar.
+  - Download zip and execute jar.
-      --If you completed the build instructions, press Run.
+  - If you completed the build instructions, press Run.

  **4. Program restrictions**
-   1. Program can only encode and decode .png images!
+- Program can only encode and decode .png images!
-   2. Encoded/output image is saved as "encoded_image_<number>.png" in the destination folder set by the user.
+- Encoded/output image is saved as "encoded_image_<number>.png" in the destination folder set by the user.
-   3. Currently, the program is only working with the Linear encoding and decoding.
+- Currently, the program is only working with the Linear encoding and decoding.